nuvibit/nuvibit.com/content/english/solutions/account-lifecycle/_index.md

   right_side:
-  - title : "Tailored to your needs" icon : "fa-cut" content : "The tooling landscape is customer-specific, and therefore we support a variety of integrations."
+  - title : "Tailored to your needs" icon : "fa-cut" content : "The tooling landscape is customer-specific and therefore we support a variety of integrations."

   - title : "GitOps by design"
     icon : "fa-code-branch"
-    content : "A new AWS Account can be ordered with a simple pull request containing the required information."
+    content : "A new AWS account can be ordered with a simple pull request and all changes can be easily tracked."

   - title : "Self-Service"
     icon : "fa-chalkboard-teacher"